nazaryuzhyn/laravel-comments/README.md

 class User extends Authenticatable implements Commentator {
     use Commenting;

-    public bool $needsCommentApproval = false;
+    protected bool $autoCommentApproval = true;

     // ...
 }

 ```

-The needsCommentApproval property received the model instance that you want to add a comment to,
+The autoCommentApproval property is intended to specify whether comments should be automatically approved,
-and you can either return true to mark the comment as not approved, or return false to mark the comment as approved.
+and you can either return true to mark the comment as approved or false to mark the comment as unapproved.

 ### Retrieving Comments